Risk Assessment & Method Statement

 There is no requirement for delegates to have any previous knowledge of risk assessment or method statement – the course is suitable for beginners.

-Refreshments will be provided when delivered at a Sanctus Training venue.
+Hot and cold drinks available when delivered at a Sanctus Training venue.

 Well presented, funny, relaxed and enjoyable."